liamvdv/webcli/docs/cli.md

 # ... on steriods
 This searchbar turns into everything you want as soon as you type > (greater than sign).
 Below you will see some preimplemented commands.
-If you are missing one, just create your own function for it.
-See [here](#Custom-Commands)
+If you are missing one, go [here](#Custom-Commands) to learn how to implement your own!
 Usage:
 ```
-> <command> [<args> <flags> <kwargFlag> <kwarg>]
+> <command> <args> [<flags>] [<kw> <kwArg>]
 ```
 You can even go through your last command history with ArrowUp and ArrowDown, just like in the real commandline.
 The last 10 commands are stored.
 Arguments to a command must be provided.
 Flags and keyword-arguments can modify the commands behaviour.
+A keyword only takes one argument.

-Arguments are always space seperated.
-If a command expects multiple words as one argument, put these words in quotes ("" or '') and they will be parsed as one argument.
+Arguments are always space separated.
+If a command or keyword expects multiple words as one argument, put these words in quotes `"" or ''` and they will be parsed as one argument.

-You may access custom environment variables by prefixing them with the dollar sign ($).
+You may access custom environment variables by prefixing them with the dollar sign `$<name>`.
 Example:
 ```
->set WISHLIST Brooks Ghost 13 running shoes men
+>set WISHLIST "Brooks Ghost 13 running shoes men"
 >amz $WISHLIST -s asc
 ```
-Where we set the key "WISHLIST" equal to "Brooks Ghost 13 running shoes men" with [set](#set).
+Where we set the key `WISHLIST` equal to `"Brooks Ghost 13 running shoes men"` with [set](#set).
-Then we run the [amz](#amz) command to search Amazon by ascending prices after "Brooks Ghost 13 running shoes men".
+Then we run the [amz](#amz) command to search Amazon for the shoes and filter by ascending prices.

 ## help
 Get to the documentation page of a command.
 Usage:
 ```
-> help <command>
+>help <command>
 ```
 ## set
 Set environment variables just like in the real terminal.
 Usage:
 ```
->set <KEY> <VALUES...>
+>set <KEY> <VALUE>
 ```
 Note: Keys must not include spaces.
-The value will be one or more words.
-You can optionally put them in quotes.
+If the value is one word no quotes are required, else you must provide quotes.

 ## get
 Get your custom set environment variables.